Project Description Summary

 Regardless of what name it goes by, whether it's called an abstract, artist statement or project description, this introductory piece is an important tool for communicating your work.
 No matter your academic discipline, the goal is the same: to present your research, creative project, or an interdisciplinary work in a way that is clear, concise and engaging for a wide-ranging audience - experts, peers, and the general public.

-Tips for Writing Your Abstract, Artist Statement, Project Description
+Tips for Writing Your Project Description Summary

 1. Be clear and concise - keep in under 1500 characters (roughly 250 to 300 words), and focus on core ideas without jargon or unnecessary details.